BHASL003C19: Advanced Diploma in Illumination Engineering & Lighting Design e-Learning Course

-The curriculum meets international standards and is fully compliant with CIBSE (Construction Industry Building Service Engineers) qualification requirements.
-Our course covers all aspects of illumination engineering including the history of lighting, light sources, lighting controls & systems, standards & compliance, interior & exterior lighting applications, lighting in the fourth industrial revolution, human-centric lighting and lighting design software.
+About: BHA School of Lighting’s Advanced Diploma in Illumination Engineering & Lighting Design course is regarded by build environment professionals as the premier e-learning lighting course in the world.
+The curriculum meets international standards and covers all aspects of illumination engineering including the history of lighting, light sources, lighting controls & systems, standards & compliance, interior & exterior lighting applications, lighting in the fourth industrial revolution, human-centric lighting, lighting design software and more.
+Scroll down for full course curriculum.

-Duration: 2 Years e-Learning (Flexible start date, you decide!)
+Duration: 24 Months e-Learning (Flexible start date, you decide when to begin your learning journey!)

 CPD Credits: Students who are registered with SAIA, SAIAT & CESA may apply for CPD credits for part-time study.